alhutchinson/Post-Install-Configuration/README.md

 ![image](https://github.com/alhutchinson/Post-Install-Configuration/assets/171261246/44107fc5-658c-4006-8670-b6c151a29041)

 <p>
-As System Admin created Service Level Agreements in osTicket.
+Setting up Service Level Agreements In osTicket helps organizations streamline their support infrastructure, prioritize ticket handling based on customer needs.
+This also allows organizations to maintain accountability through measurable targets.
+Here is a demonstration of me creating a Service Level Agreements in osTicket.
 </p>
 <br />